8 Critical Factors for Any Succession Plan

 Succession is no different than any other hire in a business with one exception – the stakes are higher with failure.
 So, it is critical that you understand and address the most pressing issue from the start!

 Getting Past the Resistance – Starting Your Succession Plan

 Surprisingly on of the greatest challenges is resistance by the leader.
 You’d be surprised how many leaders resist the process.
 This is 100% a psychological challenge.
-And, if you can’t get past this the creating and executing on the succession plan will be a battle!
+And, if you can’t get past this, the creating and executing of the succession plan will be a battle!